PlaidCloud/website/content/en/docs/setup/best-practices/multiple-zones.md

 also replicate this across all the failure zones you selected.

 {{< note >}}
-Kubernetes does not provide cross-zone resilience for the API server endpoints.
+PlaidCloud does not provide cross-zone resilience for the API server endpoints.
 You can use various techniques to improve availability for the cluster API server, including DNS round-robin, SRV records, or a third-party load balancing solution with health checking.